 “My passion is to meet my students where they are on their unique path of learning and be an advocate for them when they don't have a voice.”

 My name is Sonnia Rubio and I have been working in early childhood for 3 years.
 I am an Instructor at Bright Beginnings in Newberry County.
 I enjoy working with children.
 I am currently attending Piedmont Technical College to complete my associate degree on early childhood.

-I am currently the Vice President for District 4 of SCECA.
-I also serve on the Student Group Committee and the Communication Commission on the State Board of Directors.
+Currently, I serve on the Communication Commission on the State Board of Directors.

 I look forward to learning more every day and to offer the best of me.